 I have seen our downtown grow from tumble weeds into new development.
 I have helped shape Encinitas by serving on many committees, which include: Streetscape, Security, Survey/Stakeholders, and the Outdoor Dining & Parking Committees.
 I have served as DEMA’s President.
 I also serve on the Executive Board of Directors for the Encinitas Preservation Association working to preserve the Boat Houses.

 Favorite event: Street Fairs

-Aime Brown, Director
+Amie Brown, Director

-Prior to working at CRC I worked at the Council of Community Clinics as Executive Director of the for-profit subsidiary, Council Connections, a national Group Purchasing Organization.
+In my past life, I worked at the Council of Community Clinics as Executive Director of the for-profit subsidiary, Council Connections, a national Group Purchasing Organization.
 I am a graduate of the Clinic Leadership Institute (CLI), a project of the Blue Shield of California Foundation and UCSF’s Center for the Health Professions, and recently completed my two-year term as Co-Chair of the CLI Alumni Committee.
 I am a proud member of Hand to Hand, a local initiative which provides funding to organizations and programs that impact long-term positive change and self-sufficiency in the lives of women and girls in San Diego County.
 In 2011, I received both a Certificate in Non-Profit Management and a Certificate in Fund Raising Management (CFRM).
 I have a B.A. in Women’s Studies and a B.A. in Sociology from San Diego State University.

 Shoja Naimi, Director